jc141x/jc141-bash/setup/ubuntu-based.md

 - Also applies to Mint, PopOS, ElementaryOS, Zorin OS, KDE Neon etc.

 - Canonical, the company behind Ubuntu has decided to take a very bad path of the future.
-The next LTS release will include a snap-only (proprietary) version and is unacceptable to GNU/Linux standards.
+The next LTS release will include a snap-only (proprietary) version and it is unacceptable to GNU/Linux standards.
 We suggest that the distro should be avoided.

 #### Update system
 ```